avaframe/AvaFrame/docs/DFAnumerics.rst

     f_{11} = & w_{11}f_{uv}
     \end{aligned}

-The contribution of each particle to the different grid points is summed up to the finally give the grid value.
-This method ensures that the total mass and momentum of the particles is preserved (the mass and momentum on the grid will sum up to the same total) Flow depth and velocity grid fields can then be deduced from the mass and momentum fields and the cell area (real area of each grid cell):
+The contribution of each particle to the different mesh points is summed up to finally give the mesh value.
+This method ensures that the total mass and momentum of the particles is preserved (the mass and momentum on the mesh will sum up to the same total).
+Flow depth and velocity grid fields can then be deduced from the mass and momentum fields and the cell area (real area of each grid cell).

 Neighbor search
 ------------------

-The SPH flow depth gradient computation is based on the particle interactions.
+The SPH flow depth gradient computation is based on particle interactions.
-It requires, in order to compute the gradient of the flow depth at a particle location, to find all the particles in its neighborhood.
-This represents in the end a lot of interactions and it is important that the neighbor search is fast and efficient.
+It requires, in order to compute the gradient of the flow depth at a particle location, to find all the particles in its surrounding.
+Considering the number of particles and their density, computing the gradient ends up in computing a lot of interactions and represents the most computationally expensive part of the dense flow avalanche simulation.
+It is therefore important that the neighbor search is fast and efficient.
-:cite:`IhOrSoKoTe2014` describe different uniform grid neighbor search methods.
+:cite:`IhOrSoKoTe2014` describe different rectilinear mesh neighbor search methods.
 In com1DFA, the simplest method is used.
 The idea is to locate each particle in a cell, this way, it is possible to keep track of the particles in each cell.
-To find the neighbors of a particle, one only needs to read the cell in which the particle is located (dark blue cell in :numref:`neighborSearch`) , as well as the direct adjacent cells in all directions (light blue cells) and simply read all particles within those cells.
-This is very easily achieved on uniform grids because locating a particle in a cell is straightforward and finding the adjacent cells is also immediate.
+To find the neighbors of a particle, one only needs to read the cell in which the particle is located (dark blue cell in :numref:`neighborSearch`) , find the direct adjacent cells in all directions (light blue cells) and simply read all particles within those cells.
+This is very easily achieved on rectilinear meshes because locating a particle in a cell is straightforward and finding the adjacent cells is also immediate.

 .. _neighborSearch: